-Transfer students who participate in Orientation have three different tracks to choose from.
+Transfer students who participate in Orientation have two different tracks to choose from.
 Registration is required for both tracks and can be accessed here.
 You may also register on-site at the Gordon Field House and Activties Center between 9am and 6pm on Tuesday, August 16.

-Do you just want to meet with your adviser or learn more about your academic program?
+Do you just want to meet with your academic college and learn more about your academic program?
 Not interested in group activities and Orientation events?
 This track is for you.
-Includes an academic advising session only.
+Includes academic advising and an academic session only.